adam-coster/adam-coster/projects/site/src/routes/blog/(posts)/commonjs-and-esm-importexport-compatibility-examples/+page.md

 ## Importing ESM into CommonJS (cjs)

-Since `require()` is synchronous, you can't use it to import ESM modules.
+Since `require()` is synchronous, you can't use it to import ES modules.
 Instead, to import ESM into CommonJS you'll use the asynchronous `import()` _function_.
 The returned promise resolves to an object with a `default` field (which points to the default exported value), plus a field per any named export.

 Let's take a look: